thakurtanya/kontikilabsDevelopers/doc/source/Understanding-AlterNlu.rst

 Intents
 =======

-Intents are what you expect users to say.
+Intents are what you expect users to say and what are his intentions.
 It describes the context of the expression that the user says or in simple terms what the user probably meant to say.

+For Example : If the user types "I want to read politcal news", the user's intent here is to retrive a bunch of politcal articles.

 There are 2 type of intents: